-Second, I draw on recent developments in critical ethnic studies – particularly Afro-Pessimism – to examine current debates in political theory from the perspective of the legacy of slavery.
-So far, this has taken the form of an article manuscript on anti-black racism, slavery, and biopolitics, and in-progress article manuscripts on how the “All Lives Matter” rejoinder to #BlackLivesMatter re-articulates anti-black biopolitics and racial liberalism, and on the legal writing of Sonia Sotomayor in relation to African-American political thought.
+First, I draw on recent developments in critical ethnic studies to examine contemporary political phenomena and current debates in political theory.
+So far, this has taken the form of an article on anti-black racism, slavery, and biopolitics, and in-progress article manuscripts on how the “All Lives Matter” rejoinder to #BlackLivesMatter re-articulates anti-black biopolitics and racial liberalism, and on the legal writing of Sonia Sotomayor in relation to African-American political thought.